NateEag/how-i-code/drafts/daily-routine.rst

 Do not check it unprompted otherwise, and turn off notifications for regular email.

-When you check email, respond to any messages you need to.
+When you check email, your main goal is to convert inbound messages into tasks or goals in the shared task tracker for projects you are responsible for.
+Respond to any messages as needed, to clarify what goals or tasks should be created and to maintain good relationships.
+Forward messages concerning projects that are not your responsibility to the appropriate maintainer.

 Check email an hour before signing off for the day, so you have time to act on anything important that comes in.

-I'm considering setting up a post-mailcheck script to notify me when tagged threads receive new emails.
-That would help me be responsive in email exchanges with clients who don't have my internal phone number or IM.
+If you have an email thread where responses require immediate attention, flag it as 'watched', and have your email client send you a notification when new responses come in on watched threads.

+That way, you can treat most email as a background batch process, while still responding quickly to threads where it's necessary.

 Handling Interrupts
 -------------------

 Prune notifications ruthlessly.
-Their purpose is to trigger your interrupt handler, so any notification that shouldn't do that ought to be turned off.
+Their essential nature is to let you know something has happened that may require your immediate attention, so turn off or pause all notifications that you know do not require it.

 Communications
 ~~~~~~~~~~~~~~

-People take priority over goals except in emergencies (TODO define business
+People take priority over goals except when failing goals will severely damage
-emergency.
-Goals where failure to achieve them in time will immediately damage
+the business (TODO define 'severely damage'.
+Goals where failure to achieve
-the company's ability to remain solvent?).
-Therefore, encourage humans to
+them in time will immediately damage the company's ability to remain solvent?).
-interrupt you by IM, face-to-face/video conversations, and phone calls (sigh).
+Therefore, encourage humans to interrupt you by IM, face-to-face/video
+conversations, and phone calls (sigh).

-The best way to answer work-related conversations is a link to existing
+The best way to answer project-related questions is a link to existing
 documentation that answers the question.
 In many ways, a developer serves as a
 human index for the docs she writes.